From monoliths to modules: Decomposing transducers for efficient world modelling: Preliminaries

 where $\Pr(R_0)$ is a prior distribution for $R_0$.
 We say that $T$ is a \emph{transducer presentation} of the interface $\mathcal{I}$ if there exists an initial distribution $\Pr(R_0)$ such that the transducer satisfies \autoref{eq:Transducer_Process} for all $\Pr(Y_{0:t}=y_{0:t}|X_{0:t}=x_{0:t})\in\mathcal{I}(Y|X)$.

 In line with past explorations of transducers~\citep{barnett2015computational,boyd2024thermodynamic,boyd2018thermodynamics}, here we define the stochastic kernel $T^{(y|x)}_{r \rightarrow r'}$ to be independent of the time-step $t$.
-As shown in \autoref{fig:Transducer_Circuit}, this means the same operation $T$ is applied repeatedly, making it \textit{\textbf{mechanistically stationary}}. \cite{rosasai} consider time-dependent kernels, such that the relationship between random variables shown in \autoref{eq:kernel} can change as a function of time.
-However, \autoref{app:MechanicallyStationary} shows that mechanistically stationary transducers are just as expressive, capable of realizing any interface that their time-dependent counterparts can produce, given sufficient latent memory.
-Defined as such, transducers closely align with Hidden Markov Models, which implement stochastic processes~\citep{jurgens2021shannon}.
-Our first result identifies nonanticipatory interfaces with collections of conditional distributions that can be generated by transducers (see proof in~\autoref{app:Nonanticipatory Transducers}).
+As shown in \autoref{fig:Transducer_Circuit}, this means the same operation $T$ is applied repeatedly, making it \textit{\textbf{mechanistically stationary}} (see~\autoref{app:MechanicallyStationary}).
+Transducers closely align with Hidden Markov Models, which implement stochastic processes~\citep{jurgens2021shannon} without considering inputs.
+The generality of transducers is confirmed by our first result, which identifies nonanticipatory interfaces with collections of conditional distributions that can be generated by transducers (see proof in~\autoref{app:Nonanticipatory Transducers}).

 \begin{theorem} A collection of conditional distributions of the form $\Pr(Y_{0:t}=y_{0:t}|X_{0:t}=x_{0:t})$ constitutes a causal interface iff it has a transducer presentation. \end{theorem}